pspaulding/create-redux-module/usage.md

     ,[0, {"type":"DECREMENT"}, -1]
 );
 ```
 As with exposing the store to the window object, you may not want to do this in production, or maybe you want to consolidate all the reducer tests in one file, or maybe testing isn't your thing, or this form of testing is beneath you because you use sophisticated test frameworks.
 Do whatever you want.
 It's just another tool you can add to your utility belt to easily catch regression errors.
 Note that this test function only works with single dispatch, synchronous functions.
-If that doesn't meet your needs, use an actual testing framework like Mocha.
+If that doesn't meet your needs, use a testing framework.

 Let's try adding arguments to the action creators:
 ```javascript